rumbleminze/project-petunia/README.md

-Kid Icarus SNES Port - Rev F
+Kid Icarus SNES Port - Rev G

 This is a 1:1 port of the NES version of Kid Icarus, running on the SNES.
 It is utilizing FastROM/HiROM.
 Additionally, this port has the following features:
 * The Kid Icarus Randomizer (developed by FruitBatSalad and myself) has been built in as an option.
 This includes